Tornado Watch issued for parts of New Jersey

 Hit or miss thunderstorms will fire up between 5 p.m. to 11 p.m.
 South Jersey may see damaging winds, large hail and additional roadway flooding.

-The National Weather Service has issues a Tornado Watch has been issued for Burlington, Camden, Gloucester, Hunterdon, Mercer and Warren Counties until 10 p.m. tonight.
+The National Weather Service has issued a Tornado Watch for Burlington, Camden, Gloucester, Hunterdon, Mercer and Warren Counties until 10 p.m. tonight.

 Like hurricanes and tornadoes, severe thunderstorms have five different categories to distin…